TheRosya/practice-1.-Kazancev/README.md

 `python main.py`

-Insert your value instead of `...` to run a programm correctly
+open config.py and insert your value instead of `...` to run a programm correctly